 As you’ll all probably know by now, my eco journey is ever-growing and there is rarely a week that goes by where I’m not trying out something new or researching products and looking for new ways to reduce my waste, to help the environment and to be more sustainable.
 It’s become a passion as well as a hobby!
 And as a blogger I am very lucky to be in a position to be able to hear about the latest products and to have the opportunity to try them out and to then, of course, let you lovely lot know about them.
 So, when Global 1st asked me to review their coconut bowls and spoons I jumped at the chance.

-Reclaimed from Thailand, these exquisite gourmet coconut bowls are 100% natural and 100% unique with no two bowls ever being exactly the same.
+Reclaimed from Thailand, these beautiful coconut bowl sets are 100% natural and 100% unique with no two bowls ever being exactly the same.
 They are made from discarded coconut shells which are then handcrafted into the bowls and spoons with the process including cutting, cleaning, sanding and then polishing with a coconut oil.

 As you can see from the photo, they are really interesting, eye-catching and pretty.
 I immediately loved the whole look of them.